PoisotLab/NCBITaxonomy.jl/README.md

 [readme]: https://ftp.ncbi.nih.gov/pub/taxonomy/new_taxdump/taxdump_readme.txt

-Internally, the data are saved as arrow tables, which are loaded by `NCBITaxonomy` as `DataFrames`.
+The data are saved as arrow tables when the package is built, and these are loaded when the package is loaded with `import` or `using`, as `DataFrames`.
 These data frames are *not* exported, but they are used by the various function of the package.
-Note also that a number of fields are removed, and some tables are pre-merged - not at build time (so there is no information loss), but at load time.
+Note also that a number of fields are removed, and some tables are pre-merged - not at build time (so there is no information loss, and you are welcome to dig into the full data frame by reloading the arrow file), but at load time.